algosup/2024-2025-project-5-bubble-intermarche-team-1/TechnicalSpecification/technicalSpecification.md

 **Target Users:** General public, including foreign tourists
 ## 3 Styles
 The style we will use are mainly the __red__,__black__ and __white__.
-Because they are the main colors of the intermarché logo and theme.
+Because they are the main colors of the Intermarché logo and theme.
 ## 4.Features
 ### 4.1 Language Selection
 You will be able to choose between __French__ and __English__.
 We will use the __Option Set__ to translate into __English__ and __French__.